Lextuga007/Philosopher-Analyst-Netlify/content/intro-r/nhsr-intro/prework/index.md

 It is important to have the latest R installed as older versions of R have had issues when installing tidyverse packages.
 Errors say that packages like `broom` or `readr` cannot be installed but even when this has been installed separately there continue to be other errors.
 Some of the [answers](https://community.rstudio.com/t/having-trouble-installing-and-loading-tidyverse-readr-no-hms-package/11268/7) in this post from RStudio community may help.

 If you require permission for programs to be installed on your computer and have got an older version of R and R Studio, it is worth asking for these to be updated by your IT department as this is always good practice for fixing known issues and bugs.

+**Modern desktop users (NHS England)**

+Some organisations are using a modern desktop system, please note that project do not appear to work with Projects/setwd and files like RMarkdown and Quarto don't appear to work, giving the error:

+>Warning message:
+>In options(stringsAsFactors = TRUE) :
+>  'options(stringsAsFactors = TRUE)' is deprecated and will be disabled
+>Error in setwd("C:/R/WorkingDir") : cannot change working directory
+>Execution halted

+Currently, the way around this is to create the missing folder "C:/R/WorkingDir" (so WorkingDir folder in a folder called R on the C: drive) and whilst the warning message will remain the report scripts `.rmd` and `.qmd` will work.
+The other recommendation is currently to work through UDAL if there is access.

 ### Packages